How to Read and Set the Tire Pressure on a Toyota RAV4

 Displaying the Tire Pressure

-We haven’t been able to confirm which trim levels are capable of showing the tire pressures directly on the multi-information display.
+We haven’t been able to confirm exactly which trim levels are capable of showing the tire pressures directly on the multi-information display.
 I’m surprised this isn’t included as a default feature on all RAV4s.

-Viewing Tire Pressure on the Toyota App
+Using the Toyota App

 The Toyota app is a free mobile app that can help you stay connected to your vehicle.
 It offers a free trial that allows you to view your tire pressure in the app via Toyota’s Connected Services.